-Please note that with effect from Mon, 23 Mar 2020, the Consular Section of the High Commission will be open from 10.30am to 12.30pm, Mondays to Fridays.
+Please note that the Consular Section of the High Commission will be open from 10.30am to 12.30pm, Mondays to Fridays.
 In view of the COVID-19 situation, and to increase social distancing, regular over the counter consular services will be temporarily ceased.
-The remaining essential consular service by appointment is - Application of temporary travel document for urgent travel to Singapore i.e. Document of Identity (DOI).
+We have put in place mandatory safety measures to reduce the health risk of COVID-19 to all visitors.
+Click on the Title Link above to find out more before your visit to the Singapore High Commission.
 Please note you may experience longer than usual processing time for services and/or other enquiries.
 We seek your understanding and patience during this time.

 The Ministry of Health (MOH) has updated its public health and travel advisory.
 Please click on the link above for updates.

 The UK-Singapore Free Trade Agreement (UKSFTA) entered into force on 11 February 2021.
 It will ensure continuity and certainty in trading arrangements between both countries, and is the UK’s first FTA with an ASEAN country.
 Companies will be able to enjoy tariff elimination for goods trade and reduction of non-tariff barriers.

 All Singapore Residents (Singapore Citizens and Permanent Residents) who need to report a change of residential address can do so online.